LibertyAces/BitSwanPump/doc/declarative.md

 If `with` is not specified, the new dictionary will be created.

 Argument `set` (optional) specifies items to be set (added, updated) to the dictionary.
+If the value of the item to be set is `None`, then the item is not added/updated to the dictionary.

 Argument `del` (optional) specifies items to be removed from a dictionary.